mongodb/docs/source/reference/configuration-options.rst

    *Default:* false

    Set to ``true`` to enable database authentication for users connecting from remote hosts.
-Configure uses via the :doc:`mongo shell </reference/mongo>`.
+Configure users via the :doc:`mongo shell </reference/mongo>`.
 If no users exist, the localhost interface will continue to have access to the database until the you create the first user.